mini-kep/parser-rosstat-kep/README.md

 Russian statistics agency Rosstat publishes macroeconomic time series as [MS Word files][Rosstat].
 In this repo we make a machine-readable dataset of Russian macroeconomic time series and publish it as [CSV files][backend].

-This repo replaces a predecessor, [data-rosstat-kep](https://github.com/epogrebnyak/data-rosstat-kep), which could not handle vintages of macroeconomic data.
-In this repo we keep track of macroeconomic data releases since April 2009.
+We keep track of monthly macroeconomic data releases (vintages) since April 2009.

 Interface